microsoft/PartnerResources/_docs/Azure/Data, Analytics, and AI/Modern Analytics Academy/README.md

 * Nov 30, 2021 2pm ET [Modern Analytics Academy: Data Governance](https://msuspartners.eventbuilder.com/event/50235)
 * Dec 7, 2021 2pm ET [Modern Analytics Academy: Visualization](https://msuspartners.eventbuilder.com/event/50236)

-## Hands-on Content

-Each module contains several options for hands-on learning.
-In most cases, there are multiple options available designed to meet your specific skilling needs, from simple tutorial/demo content to more advanced workshops and labs.
-We understand that some people may just want to see demos while others want to dive deep, or somewhere in between.
-Use the content that best suits you!

 ## Table of Contents

 The structure of the content is represented in the table below; the overview session is a high level overview focusing on concepts and principles, while each of the 'module' sessions, Data Acquisition through Visualiztion, will be more in-depth.
 Each session will contain one or more presentations, with several suggested labs and workshop content in each module designed to accomodate various skill levels and time availability.